_______________________________

 Randy “Macho Man” Savage (Wrestler)

-Passed Away on May 20, 2011 at Age 58 from a Car Accident (After Suffering a Heart Attack While Driving)
+Passed Away at Age 58 in a Car Accident After Having a Heart Attack While Driving

 80s Movies